Part 3 - the rest of the story

 The love, the happiness, the sweet home I got to create.

-The exclusivity that separated us from family, friends, and other loved ones, meant years, decades even, without their presence.
+The exclusivity that separated us from family, friends, and other loved ones meant years, even decades, without their presence.

 The deep spiritual wealth of Christian history and knowledge.

-The command that we were never ready to give the message, so our gifts and talents were kept in check, and not allowed to develop.
+The command was that we were never ready to give the message, so our gifts and talents were kept in check and not allowed to develop.

 The happy family trips and excursions that filled our Sabbath Days.

-The years of practical knowledge we put to use together in so many amazing, fun, and productive projects.
+The years of practical knowledge we put to use together in so many unique, fun, and productive projects.

 The wisdom and patience that taught me so much about life.